 Sometimes abbreviated as FF, fast-forward is a feature found in media players often represented by two arrows pointing to the right that enables the user to skip content.
 For example, in Windows Media Player, a software program capable of playing music and movie files you could skip over portions of the file being played that you don't enjoy.

-The picture is an example of what the fast forward typically looks like with most programs and hardware devices that support the feature.
-Some programs may also have a button with fast forward arrows and a solid line on the right-side, which is a button used to skip to the next track, song, video, etc.
+The picture is an example of what the fast-forward often looks like with most programs and hardware devices that support the feature.
+Some programs may also have a button with fast-forward arrows and a solid line on the right-side, a chapter button.

-Note: Some content that is protected or sponsored by advertising will prevent you from fast forwarding or skipping portions of the media file to help sponsor it.
+Some content that's protected or sponsored by advertising prevents you from fast-forwarding or skipping portions of the media file to help sponsor it.
 Computer Hope will not assist users with bypassing content that is protected.